-Intensive French (in a school setting) represents one of the applications of the Neurolinguistic Approach (NLA), which is based on how the brain learns and processes languages.
+Intensive French (in a school setting) represents one applications of the Neurolinguistic Approach (NLA), which is based on how the brain learns and processes languages.
 It takes into account the different kinds of memories that are activated in the brain while learning a language.
-Learn more by exploring other sections of our website, such as the Home, Teachers and Approch pages.
+Learn more by exploring other sections of our website, such as the Home, Teachers and Approach pages.

 O ral communication skills are language habits, not facts to learn.
-They can only be developed by using French for genuine communication.
+They can only be developed by using a language – in this case, French – for genuine communication.
 At the beginning the messages are relatively simple, but over time they become more complex.
 Students need to use French a lot to develop the internal (non-conscious) grammar necessary to speak French fluently.
 Without an intensive period, spontaneous communication is difficult to achieve.
 This is the reason for the five months when French is taught for at least half the school day.
 At the end of five months, students can begin to speak independently, and so the skills will not be lost.

 Language habits, like all habits, are not like facts; they must be used continuously in spontaneous communication, or they will be lost.
 That is why Intensive French is followed by Post-Intensive French, which takes up a smaller fraction of the school year.
 Not as much intensity is required to maintain and continue and further the students' skills.

-How do students react to speaking French in class all the time?
+How do students having to speak French all the time?